dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 # Set Up a Full Node

-Setting up a Full Node...
-TODO

 ---
 **NOTE**

 Examples on this page are for mainnet deployments by dYdX token holders.
-For alternative deployment types, including testnet deployments in the United States, see the [Network Constants page](../infrastructure_providers-network/network_constants.mdx).
+For information on alternative deployment types, including testnet deployments in the United States, see the [Network Constants page](../infrastructure_providers-network/network_constants.mdx).

 ---

 ## Prerequisites
-- Linux (Ubuntu Server version 22.04.3 or later)
+- Linux (Ubuntu Server version 22.04.3 or later recommended)
 - 8-core CPU (ARM or x86_64)
 - 64 GB RAM
 - 500 GB SSD NVME Storage

 ## Download the `dydxprotocold` binary and initialize the data directory
-TODO
+The binary contains the software you need to operate a full node.
+Initializing a data directory dedicates a folder on your system to recordkeeping, such as logging.

 1. Find the latest `Release protocol` from the [v4 Chain Releases](https://github.com/dydxprotocol/v4-chain/releases/) page.
 Download the compressed source code file appropriate for your system.